 Exhaust emissions are just the beginning.
 A lot of times the European models have less horsepower, better mile-per-gallon ratio and use different materials in their manufacturing process.

 This begs the question if we can even consider such cars “American muscle”.
 But really, can we stamp a nationality to any car?
-We have discussed that in another article of ours.

 What Is The Alternative?